|Support Status||Full Support|

 When implementing the custom content writer class, such as a DbContentWriter, extend the org.alfresco.repo.content.AbstractContentWriter class so the basic content writer functionality is included by default.
 Then implement the following methods:

 The content writer implementation does not actually write/save the file to the new storage.
 This is handled via a content stream listener that is registered via the content writer implementation.
-The custom content stream listener, such as the DbContentStreamListener, should implement the org.alfresco.service.cmr.repository.ContentStreamListener interface.
+The custom content stream listener , such as a DbContentStreamListener, should extend the org.alfresco.service.cmr.repository.ContentStreamListener class so the basic functionality is inherited as with the other classes.
 Then implement the following methods:

 When all the necessary classes have been implemented it is easy to enable the new content store.
 Just override the fileContentStore bean with the new custom content store bean.
 Here is an example of how that looks like: